Warzone2100/warzone2100/doc/PIE.markdown

 Each animation line starts with the serially increasing frame number, followed by three (x, y, z) vectors, one for position, one for rotation, and one for scaling.

+If the scaling values are negative, they indicate that the animation is a legacy keyframe animation sequence.
+Do not use this in future content.